lamir-workshop/lamir-workshop.github.io/_talks/opening.md

 ---
 name: Opening
-categories:
+categories: Other
 ---

-The LAMIR organization committee will welcome you to the event and give you an overview of the workshop activities.
+The LAMIR Organizing Committee will welcome you to the event and give you an overview of the workshop's activities.